Order of Addition in Mixture-Amount Experiments: Application of OofA mixture-amount designs

 \subsection{Study of the joint action of three related hormones in groups of mice}

 This example is taken from \citet{cornell2002experiments}.
-The presented results of an experiment involved administering $10$ different blends or combinations of three distinct hormones to $10$ groups of $12$ mice each.
+The presented results of an experiment involved administering $10$ different blends of three distinct hormones to $10$ groups of $12$ mice each.
 The detail can be found in \citet{claringbold1955use}.
 The hormone blends were also prepared in three amounts: $0.75 \times 10^{-4} \mu g$, $1.50 \times 10^{-4}\mu g$, and $3.00 \times 10{-4}\mu g$, resulting in a total of $30$ groups.
-The primary focus is on determining how different mixtures of hormones influenced the cornification response of the vaginal epithelium in ovariectomized mice.
-As we consider the order of addition in this experiment, therefore using $\{3, 3\}$ simplex-lattice design, we get 63 blends in the hormone proportions $x_1, x_2, x_3$ with PWO variables $z_{12}, z_{13}, z_{23}$, and with the total amounts $A = 0.75, 1.50, 3.00$.
-The design matrix, using model~\eqref{mix_quad}, is given in Table~\ref{Tab:3}.
-The objective of the analysis includes how the order of addition and proportions impacted the response while fitting the mixture-amount model~\eqref{mix_quad} in the design matrix given in Table 3.
-For model identifiability, we omit the mixture-order interactions $x_1 z_{13}, x_2z_{12}, x_3z_{23}$ and only use $x_1z_{12}, x_2z_{23}, x_3z_{31}$.
+The primary focus is to determine how different mixtures of hormones influenced the cornification response of the vaginal epithelium in ovariectomized mice. \answerR{The response ($y$) referred to the percent response, which represents the proportion of mice (out of 12) in each group that responded to hormone injection.
+It was measured for each combination of mixtures at different levels of total hormone amount $A$ $(0.75, 1.5$ and $3.0)$.
+The $10$ hormone blends at each amount $A$ form a $\{3, 3\}$ simplex lattice, creating a $\{3, 3\}$ x $3$ mixture amount design.
+A quadratic mixture-amount model ~\eqref{mix_am_quad} was fitted and it was observed that the effect on the percent response of increasing the amount of hormone $3$ is less than with hormone $1$ and hormone $2$.} Now we consider the order of addition in the experiment.
+So the OofA $\{3, 3\}$ simplex-lattice design now has $21$ mixture blends ($x_1, x_2, x_3$,$z_{12}, z_{13}$ and $z_{23}$) including PWO variables at each total amount $A$.This creates a $63$ blend OofA mixture-amount design given in Table~\ref{tab:Table 4}.
+The objective of the analysis includes how the proportions and order of addition impacted the response when we fit the mixture-amount model~\eqref{mix_quad}.
+For model identifiability, the mixture-order interactions $x_1 z_{13}, x_2z_{12}, x_3z_{23}$ are ignored.